Alameen2001/Resume-Matcher/README.md

 Suggests relevant interview questions tailored to the job Produces a polished, downloadable PDF version of the resume

-Tech Stacks are
-Developed using Python 3.11 with a Streamlit-based UI Implemented semantic matching using NumPy and cosine similarity Integrated multiple LLM APIs (Gemini, Groq, OpenAI) with configurable support Generated PDFs using ReportLab
+Tech Stacks: Developed using Python 3.11 with a Streamlit-based UI Implemented semantic matching using NumPy and cosine similarity Integrated multiple LLM APIs (Gemini, Groq, OpenAI) with configurable support Generated PDFs using ReportLab